awsdocs/amazon-translate-developer-guide/doc_source/API_StartTextTranslationJob.md

 The request accepts the following data in JSON format\.

  ** [ClientToken](#API_StartTextTranslationJob_RequestSyntax) **   <a name="Translate-StartTextTranslationJob-request-ClientToken"></a>
-The client token of the EC2 instance calling the request\.
+A unique identifier for the request\.
 This token is auto\-generated when using the Amazon Translate SDK\.
-Otherwise, use the [DescribeInstances](docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html) EC2 operation to retreive an instance's client token\.
-For more information, see [Client Tokens](docs.aws.amazon.com/AWSEC2/latest/APIReference/Run_Instance_Idempotency.html#client-tokens) in the EC2 User Guide\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 64\.
 Pattern: `^[a-zA-Z0-9-]+$`